Hospice Care Music Therapy to Tune Into Quality of Life Needs

 At such a time, music can be a great balm for managing a person’s physical, emotional, social, and spiritual pain.
 This is because of the ways in which humans are hardwired to respond to music.
 Music affects our nervous systems, our bodies, minds, hearts, and souls.

 As well, music can also be a source of support and comfort for family members.
 Again, this is related to how we are hardwired to respond to music.
 Along with this, though, are the ways that music can connect us to each other and serve as a means for communication.
 Music can express that which you may not have the words to express at this time.

-Music can be a great balm for managing a person’s physical, emotional, social, and spiritual pain.
-I have many years of experience working in hospice and palliative care.
-These experiences have allowed me to work with people and their families as part of the multidisciplinary team.
+I have almost a decade of experience working in hospice and palliative care settings.
+These experiences have allowed me to work in both bereavement and direct care.
+I enjoy being able to work with people and their families as part of multidisciplinary teams.

 Through SoundWell, I work with hospice and palliative care programs in Boulder County.
 As well, I also work with individuals on a private pay basis.
 Services are provided in-home, wherever home is for a person, and online.
 When possible, I involve families if desired by the person receiving direct care.

 Contact Faith to find out more about these services.